Thin Film Deposition technology (Physical Vapor Deposition), 1.5 ECTS

 Physical Vapor Deposition technology (sputtering, evaporation, etc.), abbreviated as PVD technology, offers interesting applications for products of our everyday life, like coatings on glass, metals, polymers, ceramics etc.

-In this course, the following topics will be explained: Explanation of PVD technology in general, general characteristics, possibilities and limitations of PVD technology, different kind of processes within PVD technology (sputtering, cathodic arc, reactive sputtering, and evaporation).
+In this course, the following topics will be explained: Explanation of PVD technology in general, general characteristics, possibilities and limitations of PVD technology, and different kinds of processes within PVD technology (sputtering, cathodic arc, reactive sputtering, and evaporation).